Cong leaders greet Sonia on birthday, Kharge hails her 'indomitable spirit' | Politics

 Cong leaders greet Sonia on birthday, Kharge hails her 'indomitable spirit'

 Several Congress leaders greeted former party chief Sonia Gandhi on her birthday on Friday, with AICC president Mallikarjun Kharge saying her indomitable spirit in the wake of adversity has inspired millions.
-Her grace, dedication, indomitable spirit and dignity in the wake of adversity has inspired millions.
+While extending birthday greetings, Rajasthan Chief Minister Ashok Gehlot wished Sonia Gandhi good health and a long life.I wish and congratulate UPA Chairperson Mrs. Sonia Gandhi on her birthday.

 - Country: